Libros a explorar sobre las

-complejidades que nos distinguen de otras especies, primordialmente el
+complejidades que nos distinguen de las demás especies, primordialmente el

 cerebro, la mente, el consciente y el inconsciente… en fin, lo que nos